Releasing Technique - Ongoing Series

 Releasing embraces the principle of softening, to find strength.
 Other principles include letting go of unneeded tensions in support of freedom of movement; internal space as a felt experience of receptivity, inter-being and communication; alignment that is multidirectional and mobile; creative process as inseparable from technical work; poetic images as culturally specific and culture forming, having the power to illicit new movement.
 Through the lens of body systems, Releasing is widely understood as an approach that foregrounds the skeletal and fascial systems.
 However, Releasing can serve as a radical gateway to engaging all of the body systems at once.

-Registration: You registration is confirmed via payment by check or by venmo @JulieNat (essential to ‘friend’ me first to ensure correct account).
-PayPal is also an option, at nattie.hjn@gmail.com, please be sure to pay as friend to avoid fees.
-Reach out to Julie with any questions at (512)669-6985.
+Registration: You registration is confirmed with payment for the series.
+Payment by cash, check, zelle or by venmo @JulieNat (essential to ‘friend’ me first to ensure correct account) is welcome.

-In this workshop we’ll explore ways of listening in movement, to some of our inheritances in form and behavior from across generations.
-We’ll spend some time, too, in the company of other-than-human primates, appreciating the wider family of creatures to which we belong.
-Our approach will incorporate multi-sensory materials, movement games and experiments, and selected footage from a field researcher’s video collection.
-Facilitation by Julie Nathanielsz, with support from Wendy Erb.
+Following from last year's session at the Soil Factory, we are back to explore (more) ways of listening in movement to some of our inheritances in form and behavior across generations.
+We’ll also spend some time in the company of other-than-human primates, appreciating the wider family of creatures to which we belong.
+Multi-sensory materials, movement games and sound experiments, as well as selected footage from a field researcher’s video collection are some of what we'll get into.
+Ideas arise in part from conversations enjoyed over many years with biological anthropologist and behavioral ecologist Dr Wendy Erb, founder of ERB Lab.

 In the movement arts, we turn to metaphors of animal movement as gateways to self-discovery, community health, and physical language.
-This workshop proposes a fresh field of possibility, by including conservationists who, also, are influenced and altered by inhabitants of the forest, and who recognize the interdependence of species on our planet.
+These experiments propose a fresh field of possibility by including the work of conservationists who themselves are influenced and altered by inhabitants of the forest, and who recognize the interdependence of species on our planet.
 We are in fact all of us researchers, engaged in conscious and unconscious bodily intercommunication every day.
-At it’s base, this session is an opportunity to play within a wide field of movement possibilities, with multi-sensory materials, field recordings, other-than-human primates, environments and atmospheres.

 Next